 Johann was about the same age as Adolf at the time, and became a renowned priest when he grew up.
 He told his successor, Max Tremmel, that he had saved Hitler as a boy, thus helping ensure the future Nazi leader's rise to power.

-A Strange Voice Saved Hitler from a Shell Attack in WWIPhoto: Public Domain / Wikimedia Commons
+A Strange Voice Saved Hitler From A Shell Attack In WWI

 It was during his military service for Germany in the First World War that Adolf Hitler became convinced he had been touched by destiny.
 And he wasn't alone in thinking this about himself; the young soldier racked up a string of surprising survivals in the face of certain death that gained him a reputation as an amazing, if prudish and somewhat preachy, soldier.
 As a dispatch runner for the 16th Bavarian Reserve Infantry Regiment, Hitler was often required to expose himself to enemy fire, including from shells and grenades as well as guns, and was almost never wounded while doing so.